Bubsy: The Woolies Strike Back

 Bubsy: The Woolies Strike Back is a platform game developed by Black Forest Games and published by UFO Interactive Games under the Accolade label.
-It was released for Microsoft Windows and PlayStation 4 on 31 October 2017.
+It was released for PlayStation 4 and Windows on 31 October 2017.
 The game is the fifth installment in the Bubsy series, and the first new entry in 21 years since Bubsy 3D.

 The game received negative reviews from critics upon release.

 Gameplay

 Bubsy: The Woolies Strike Back returns to the 2D side-scrolling platformer gameplay found in the first Bubsy games: Bubsy in: Claws Encounters of the Furred Kind, Bubsy II and Bubsy in: Fractured Furry Tales; albeit now with 3D character models, a first for the side-scrolling entries in the series.

 Story

 The game sees Bubsy going against the Woolies, the antagonistic race of creatures from the first Bubsy game and Bubsy 3D, who have stolen Bubsy's prized Golden Fleece.
-Bubsy must get through 10 challenging levels and 3 boss fights to get his yarn back.
+Bubsy must get through 10 levels and three boss fights to get his yarn back.